Welcome to my Freelancer.com review!

 - Many people call it a scam – when you search for freelancer.com reviews on the internet, you’ll find several results claiming that the site is a scam.
 This is mostly because the site fails to double-check and validate every freelancer and employer that joins their platform, giving scammers an easy venue to execute their frauds.
 But let me make this clear: Freelancer.com itself is NOT a scam.
 However, if you’re not careful, you might find yourself bidding on fraud projects.
 The good thing is, Freelancer has a payment system that protects both you and the employer that allows you as a freelancer to request for an upfront payment from the employer.

-- Poor customer service – although Freelancer offers customer service round-the-clock, it doesn’t mean they’re doing it exceptionally well.
+- Poor support team – although Freelancer offers customer service round-the-clock, it doesn’t mean they’re doing it exceptionally well.
 A lot of people complain about Freelancer about not being responsive to their queries and complaints.

 - Many low-paying jobs.
 While you can find so many jobs on the site, you’ll find more low-paying jobs.
 But as you gain more experience, it is still possible to snag high-paying projects and clients from the site.
 It may, however, take a while to gain more reviews and experience.